- Globalization – changing markets and environment and the way they function

 - Information Technology – has changed the traditional ways of doing business, how work is performed, and how knowledge is used.

 - Managerial Innovation – new organizational forms, such as networks, strategic alliances, and online training are leading to new methods of manufacturing goods and providing services.

 What good Organizational Development can do is help organizations to assess themselves and build strategies, structures, and processes that will help in the transitioning process.
 It can also help change assumptions and values within an organization in terms of behavior to both staff and customers, and make organizations more responsive to the needs of operating in a highly complex and changing world.

 Where emotional intelligence really comes into its own in an Organizational Development context is in helping managers and staff to perform their tasks more effectively by providing the skills and knowledge necessary for honest self-assessment, managing emotions, building resilience, and establishing effective relationships.

 The good news is that you don’t have to send them all to an expensive, three-day offsite workshop.
-Instead, enroll your team–even your entire organization–in the online, on-demand course, Emotional Intelligence for a Compassionate World.
-Discounts are available for teams/groups.
+Instead, you can purchase a self-paced workbook Emotional Intelligence for a Compassionate World: Workbook for Enhancing Emotional Intelligence Skills.